dargaCode/WebDevStudyResources/README.md

     * Free - Cheat sheet

 ### Basic JavaScript
-JS is the only programming language that can reach into a webpage and modify content of the HTML and the styling of the CSS.
+JavaScript is the only programming language that can reach into a webpage and modify the content of the HTML or the styling of the CSS.

-This section covers its basic syntax and control structure structures, which must be learned first.
+This section covers its basic syntax and control structures, which must be learned first.

 *   [Khan Academy - Intro to JS](https://www.khanacademy.org/computing/computer-programming/programming)
     * Free - 53 Lessons, 33 Exercises, 4 Quizzes, 9 Projects